chloephuong/LHL-SQL-Assignment/cleaning_data.md

 3. I also changed the value of some not available value input into 'null'

-4. I deleted/droped columns such as userid column in analytics table and productrefundamount column is allsessions because they offer no value at all
+4. I deleted/droped columns because they offer no value at all

+- userid column in analytics table
+- productrefundamount column, itemquantity column, itemrevenue column is allsessions

 Queries:
 Below, provide the SQL queries you used to clean your data.